 The orchestra's roots can be traced to 1970 when it was organized by the Accordion Teachers Association of New Jersey.
 Its first conductor was Dr. Jacob Neupauer of Philadelphia.
 In 1980 the orchestra was reorganized under well-known accordionist and composer Eugene Ettore.

-In 1980 the orchestra members took a leave of absence, but four years later the membership was reorganized under the direction of the late Eugene Ettore of Livingston, New Jersey.
-In 1985, Daniel Desiderio was invited to act as a guest conductor of the orchestra and a few years later the A.T.A. of NJ appointed him as conductor in residence.
-The name of the orchestra was formally changed to the Accordion Pops Orchestra and its membership was expanded beyond the original members from New Jersey to include performers from Connecticut, Massachusetts, Pennsylvania, New York, Delaware, Maryland, and Rhode Island.
-Maestro Desiderio retired as conductor in May 2011 and turned over the baton to Al Terzo.
+In 1985 the orchestra was again reorganized under Daniel Desiderio and the name was formally changed to the Accordion Pops Orchestra.
+The membership was expanded beyond the original members from New Jersey to include performers from Pennsylvania, New York, Connecticut, Massachusetts, Delaware, Maryland, and Rhode Island.
+Maestro Desiderio retired in 2011 and turned the reins over to the current conductor, Al Terzo.